peekeep/java-practice-exercises/README.md

 ### How to Run the Program

 1. Open the project in Visual Studio Code.
-2. Open the integrated terminal.
+2. Choose the file you want to run.
-3. Compile the Java file.
-4. Run the program.
+3. Run the selected file in the integrated terminal of Visual Studio Code.

-## Once executed, the game runs in the terminal and the user can interact by following the instructions displayed on the screen.
+## Once executed, the file will run in the terminal and the user will be able to interact by following the instructions displayed on the screen.

 ## Ejercicios de práctica en Java